 As we make more observations on one region of the sky and add/combine the observations into one dataset, both the signal and the noise increase.
 However, the signal increases much faster than the noise: Assuming you add \(N\) datasets with equal exposure times, the signal will increases as a multiple of \(N\), while noise increases as \(\sqrt{N}\).
 Therefore the signal-to-noise ratio increases by a factor of \(\sqrt{N}\).
 Visually, fainter (per pixel) parts of the objects/signal in the image will become more visible/detectable.
 The noise-level is known as the dataset’s surface brightness limit.

-You can think of the noise as muddy water that is completely covering a flat ground219.
-The signal (coming from astronomical objects in real data) will be summits/hills that start from the flat sky level (under the muddy water) and their summits can sometimes reach above the muddy water.
+You can think of the noise as muddy water in a pond (the “sky” will be the bottom of the pond).
+The signal (coming from astronomical objects in real data) will be the rocks and their peaks can sometimes reach above the muddy water.
 Let’s assume that in your first observation the muddy water has just been stirred and except a few small peaks, you cannot see anything through the mud.
-As you wait and make more observations/exposures, the mud settles down and the depth of the transparent water increases.
-As a result, more and more summits become visible and the lower parts of the hills (parts with lower surface brightness) can be seen more clearly.
-In this analogy220, height (from the ground) is the surface brightness and the height of the muddy water at the moment you combine your data, is your surface brightness limit for that moment.
+As you wait (and make more observations/exposures), the mud settles down and the depth of the transparent water increases.
+As a result, more and more summits become visible and the lower parts of the rocks (parts with lower surface brightness) can be seen more clearly.
+In this analogy226, height (from the ground) is the surface brightness and the height of the muddy water at the moment you do your measurements, is your surface brightness limit.

-To start with, we define the low-level Surface brightness limit or depth, in units of magnitude/pixel with the equation below (assuming the image has zero point magnitude \(z\) and we want the \(n\)th multiple of \(\sigma_m\)).
+To start with, we define the low-level Surface brightness limit or depth, in units of magnitude/pixel with the equation below (assuming the image has zero point magnitude \(z\) and we want the \(n\)th multiple of \(\sigma_p\)).
+Where \(\sigma_p\) is the per-pixel standard deviation (for example median of the measured sky standard deviation in the image).

 As an example, the XDF survey covers part of the sky that the HST has observed the most (for 85 orbits) and is consequently very small (\(\sim4\) minutes of arc, squared).
 On the other hand, the CANDELS survey, is one of the widest multi-color surveys done by the HST covering several fields (about 720 arcmin\(^2\)) but its deepest fields have only 9 orbits observation.
 The \(1\sigma\) depth of the XDF and CANDELS-deep surveys in the near infrared WFC3/F160W filter are respectively 34.40 and 32.45 magnitudes/pixel.
 In a single orbit image, this same field has a \(1\sigma\) depth of 31.32 magnitudes/pixel.
 Recall that a larger magnitude corresponds to fainter objects, see Brightness, Flux, Magnitude and Surface brightness.